But failing miserably 🙂

 Just as night fell, I got to Sirmione to find that the first hotel I came across was booked.
 Consternation was starting to set in, and I figured that I would end up in a field somewhere to sleep – I didn’t really want to ride at night on the motorcycle.
 Another call, another full hotel.
 Another query for a suggestion and then Italian conversation with a colleague on the other end of the phone.
 Ah yes, Hotel Du Park.
 Google maps took me there in a jiffy and omg what good luck I have, the hotel was marvelous, with a pizza place next door.
 A salad and pizza hit the spot and the leftover pizza was just what I needed before bed.

-The ride from my hotel in Milan to the rental agency was quite an adventure… the GPS was a bit wonky (operator error?) and as midday lead to afternoon I found myself riding in circles among the Milan streetcar tracks that run along the streets… with the streetcars.
+The ride from my hotel in Milan to the rental agency was quite an adventure… the GPS was a bit wonky (operator error?) and as midday led to afternoon I found myself riding in circles among the Milan streetcar tracks that run along the streets… with the streetcars.
 I came across an intersection that was blocked because they decided to rearrange the traffic pattern.
 OK, go around.
 Then, construction.
 Try Google maps, sketchy.
 Back to the on board GPS.
 No luck.
 Back to GPS… I knew I was close, ask a utility worker.
 No luck.
-Try again… finally the garage where the rental agency was located.
+Try again… finally found the garage where the rental agency was located.
 That was easy, eh?
 NOT.
 I wanted adventure and got it 🙂

 Stefano suggested Montepulciano, it was wonderful.
 I was lucky enough to find a hotel with a garage.
 I found the hotel with the help of Francesca and Philipe, 2 locals who I asked directions of.